gabrielwalt/dragndrop/README.md

 To test another use-case with several drag&drop areas on the same page (without frames), you can also checkout the following page:

     http://127.0.0.1:8080/pages/multi.html

+### Notes:

+[0] Because of iOS limitation, it only supports drag & drop within the same frame, not to another frame.

+[1] It kind of works, but a very annoying bug makes that most of the time some text gets selected, rather than starting the drag & drop.
+There must be a way to fix that, but I didn't find it yet.

+[2] Actually the script works, but Firefox 3.6 has an HTML5 parsing bug that splits inline elements that contain block-level elements (but HTML5-wise it is legal to have <a><h1>foo</h1><p>bar</p></a>).
+And IE requires the dragable elements to be links or images (when using the HTML5 drag&drop events).
+I wanted to use the HTML5 drag&drop (because I wanted to test them), wanted to use block-level elements inside the draggable element, and wanted to have a chance to support IE, so as far as I know, this inevitabely breaks FF 3.6 support.

+[3] Opera doesn't support the HTML5 drag&drop events, feature detection simply nicely prevents the script from being executed.
+With the mess the HTML5 drag&drop events are, I can't blame them.

+[4] IE7 (as well as IE6 as far as I have read online) support the HTML5 drag&drop events, so theoretically there should be a way to support them.
+But as long as I couldn't fix 100% of the IE8 bugs I didn't even dive into testing IE7.